 A seven-day menu and recipes are provided by the ranch as a starting point.
 New recipes and significant menu changes are to be discussed with the food service supervisor before they are put into place.
 There is always room for improvement, we just ask that enhancements and new recipes are well documented for the future use of the ranch.
 You are welcome to call them your own and take them with you when you leave.
 Our guests frequently take them home too!

 Kitchen crew need to start work Monday, May 19th, 2014.
-Three positions end September 13th, while the remaining two positions run through September 19th, 2014.
+Three positions end September 13th, while the remaining two positions run through September 19th, 2014 (one of these is filled).

 Kitchen staff typically work forty to fifty hours per week over six days.